Laiti Jewelers shines in downtown Houghton

 “It was always a dream of mine to recreate the same type of store my father worked at when I was a kid,” he said.
 “We actually got the blueprints from the original store and were able to recreate it.”

-The store his father, Robert Butke, worked at in downstate Traverse City was called Martineks Jewelers and was "the most beautiful store in the world," Mark had ever seen.
-Growing up, he started out helping his dad with displays, marveling at the store's charm and elegance.
+The store his father, Robert Butke, worked at in downstate Traverse City was called Martineks Jewelers and was “the most beautiful store in the world.”
+Growing up, Mark started out helping his dad with displays, marveling at the store’s charm and elegance.
 Tiffany colored lamps, large glass windows and dark-stained wood trim left an impression on him.

 “We have pictures from the old store,” he said.
 “That’s where the idea for the front glass and curved ceilings comes from.
 We upgraded with oak and a little brighter wood.”

 While plenty of natural light enters the store through the large windows, three crystal chandeliers at the center of the showroom ceiling cast an elegant glow over the glass display cases.

 Laiti Jewelers is the largest jeweler in the three-county area with the largest inventory of engagement rings.
 Mark said he works with well over 1,000 different companies to help customers find what they’re looking for.
 Another option is one-of-a-kind custom-made jewelry.

 “We’ve been doing that for over 20 years,” he said.
 “A lot of times, people come in with family diamonds that they’ve had for years and we create a piece.”